YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/LRational/README.md

 The library itself can be compiled into OCaml library files (`.cma` and`.cmxa`) using the Makefile.
-This also creates `.cmi` and `.cmx` (or `.cmo`) files that can be referenced by user programs, assuming that the correct serach path has been added using the `-I` compiler option).
+This also creates `.cmi` and `.cmx` (or `.cmo`) files that can be referenced by user programs, assuming that the correct search path has been added using the `-I` compiler option).
 See also the [OCaml reference manual](http://caml.inria.fr/pub/docs/manual-ocaml/index.html) chapters on `ocamlc` and `ocamlopt` and `ocamldep`.